AnshSareen/AIR-QUALITY-PREDICTION/README.md

 ## 📌 Overview

-This project predicts **real-time air pollution levels** using **Random Forest, Logistic Regression, and Decision Trees**.
-It fetches data from **CPCB** (Central Pollution Control Board), preprocesses it, and provides insights into harmful gases like **NO, PM10, NO3, and SO2**.
+This project predicts **real-time air pollution levels** using **Random Forest**.
+It fetches data , preprocesses it, and provides insights into harmful gases like **NO, PM10, NO3, and SO2**.
 The system is designed to handle large datasets efficiently and provide accurate air quality predictions.

 ## 🚀 Features